cit5940-23sp/Haystack_Database/README.md

 # Haystack_Database

 ## Overview of project idea and reason for choosing this idea

-We implemented Facebook’s photo storage system, as described in lecture based on the following paper: https://www.usenix.org/legacy/event/osdi10/tech/full_papers/Beaver.pdf
+We implemented various social networking features using a wide range of data structures, indexing, and graph techniques.

-We found the setup and algorithm of Facebook’s photo storage system fascinating and decided to implement it for ourselves.
+Notably, we implemented Facebook’s photo storage system, as described in lecture based on the following paper: https://www.usenix.org/legacy/event/osdi10/tech/full_papers/Beaver.pdf.
 We also used graphs to represent relationships between users for friend recommendation and public/private photo representation.

 ## Features implemented